-I didn’t expect a bento box to be the solution.
+I didn’t expect a bento box to be the solution for my picky eaters.

 Sure, the fact that my mom is a great cook helped.
 But that’s not it.
 We were never forced to eat something, or to “finish the broccoli.”
 We just ate because we liked it and we ate only as much as was necessary to fill us up.